AICC/CMI-5_Spec_Current/cmi5_spec.md

 A score is not required to be reported.
 If a score is reported by an AU, the verb MUST be consistent with "masteryScore" (if defined for the AU in the Course Structure).

+The score property of the result MAY be set in the following cmi5 defined statements:

+- Passed
+- Failed
+- Waived

+Other cmi5 defined statements MUST NOT include a score.

 <ul><li><strong>scaled</strong><br>A decimal value between 0 and 1 (inclusive).</li>
 <li><strong>raw</strong><br>An integer value between the "min" and "max" properties (inclusive) of the <em><strong>score</strong></em> object.
 When the "raw" value is provided, the AU MUST also provide the "min" and "max" values for <em><strong>score</strong></em>.</li>
 <li><strong>min</strong><br>An integer value indicating the minimum value for the "raw" score property.</li>